model-checking/verify-rust-std/doc/src/tools/kani.md

 ### Step 2 - Run the Kani verify-std subcommand

 To aid the Rust Standard Library verification effort, Kani provides a sub-command out of the box to help you get started.
-Run the following command in your local terminal (Replace "path/to/library" and "path/to/target" with your local paths):
+Run the following command in your local terminal (Replace "/path/to/library" and "/path/to/target" with your local paths) from the verify repository root:

 ```
-kani verify-std -Z unstable-options "path/to/library" --target-dir "/path/to/target" -Z function-contracts -Z mem-predicates
+kani verify-std -Z unstable-options "/path/to/library" --target-dir "/path/to/target" -Z function-contracts -Z mem-predicates
 ```

 The command `kani verify-std` is a sub-command of the `kani`.
 This specific sub-command is used to verify the Rust Standard Library with the following arguments.